SeanBackstrom/SeanBackstrom.github.io/_posts/2020-09-21-Homemade-Bayes-Classifier.md

   I created a Naive Bayes Classifier from scratch in Python using just base python, and a little numpy.
 I picked a Naive Bayes Classifier because I wanted to learn about Bayes theorem while also learning about algorithm creation too!
 No further adu, let's create.

-# Creating the Naive BClassifier
+# Creating the Naive Bayes Classifier

 Because this is a "class"ifier, first up is to make some functions to split up data by class and to make a simple function that returns a math summary of the dataset (returning the mean, std, and data length for example).
 I call it NaiveBackstromClassifier because hey, I made it!
 I can name it after myself.